Root Cause Analysis is an effective method for discovering the true source of a problem.

 What are Root Cause Analysis Tools?

 Simply put, Root Cause Analysis tools are methods used in quality management and continuous improvement to identify and solve a given problem.
-While you can certainly take an ad hoc approach to problem solving, each of these tools help add structure and intention to your efforts.
+While you can certainly take an ad hoc approach to problem-solving, each of these tools helps add structure and intention to your efforts.
 Some are visualization tools, helping you see root causes by presenting information in a new format.
 Others make sure you’re moving beyond causal factors to the true root cause.
 All of them help you dig beneath the surface and see your operations in a new light.

 Types of Root Cause Analysis Tools